Gaussian function

 for arbitrary real constants a, b and non-zero c.
 It is named after the mathematician Carl Friedrich Gauss.
 The graph of a Gaussian is a characteristic symmetric "bell curve" shape.
-The parameter a is the height of the curve's peak, b is the position of the center of the peak, and c (the standard deviation, sometimes called the Gaussian RMS width) controls the width of the "bell".
+The parameter a is the height of the curve's peak, b is the horizontal position of the center of the peak, and c (the standard deviation, sometimes called the Gaussian RMS width) controls the width of the "bell".